imaxisXD/cloudinary-convex/README.md

 - Use appropriate transformations for your use case
 - Leverage Cloudinary's `f_auto,q_auto` for optimal delivery
-- Implement lazy loading for image galleries
+- Implement asset cleanup for deleted content
-- Cache transformed URLs when possible
+- Use database indexes for efficient queries

 ### Organization